 140 There are insufficient numbers to show the incremental count of remote/very remote participants in VIC over time, and also insufficient numbers to show the cumulative count of remote/very remote participants prior to the September 2017 quarter.
-141 Table order based on national proportions (highest to lowest)

 142 Note: Since 2017-18 Q1, the disability groups Developmental Delay and Global Developmental Delay have been reported separately to the Intellectual Disability group.